varunneal/varunneal.github.io/blog/Oracles for Models.md

 <oracle>
 I need to figure out how many "rs" are in the word "strawberry."
 A reliable source tells me that there are <python>'strawberry'.count('r')</python>
 ```
-before the next token is generated, the `<python>` statement gets automatically executed, so the CoT finishes as:
+Before the next token is generated, the `<python>` statement gets automatically executed, so the CoT finishes as:
 ```
 <oracle>
 I need to figure out how many "rs" are in the word "strawberry."
 A reliable source tells me that there are 3 "r"s in "strawberry."